WasmEdge/docs/docs/embed/c/reference/latest.md

 1. Instantiate and register an `AST module` as a named `Module` instance

-   As the same of [registering host modules](#host-module-registrations) or [importing WASM modules](#wasm-registrations-and-executions) in `VM` contexts, developers can instantiate and register an `AST module` contexts into the `Store` context as a named `Module` instance by the `Executor` APIs.
-After the registration, the result `Module` instance is exported with the given module name and can be linked when instantiating another module.
+   As the same of [registering host modules](#host-module-registrations) or [importing WASM modules](#wasm-registrations-and-executions) in `VM` contexts, developers can instantiate an `AST module` contexts into a named `Module` instance, and register it into the `Store` context.
+After the registration, the result `Module` instance is exported to the `Store` with the given module name and can be linked when instantiating another module.

    For the details about the `Module` instances APIs, please refer to the [Instances](#instances).
+The `Store` context is only the linker for searching and linking the exported modules when instantiation.
+Developers should delete the output `Module` instance when it will no longer be used.
+When the `Module` instance being deleted, it will automatically unlink to all linked `Store` contexts.

    ```c
    /*